 The Hearts deliver memorable melodies and moody harmonies that appeal evenly in soft seat theatres, dive bars, or at international music festivals.
-What sets them apart is just how naturally their down-to-earth songwriting rests against a dreamy backdrop of custom-made Americana textures - six captivating musicians blending into one unforgettable sound.
+What sets them apart is just how naturally their down-to-earth songwriting rests against a dreamy backdrop of custom-made 'North Americana' textures - six captivating musicians blending into one unforgettable sound.

 Spanning four albums, The Hearts’ music has been featured in HBO and MTV productions, received international critical acclaim and charted across Canada.
 They’ve toured extensively and performed at international festivals including SXSW, Calgary & Edmonton Folk Festivals and Interstellar Rodeo.
 They’re revered for delivering an exciting live show where they trade, layer and cohere splendidly - mixing equal parts glitter and grit.

-New single 'Give It Back' available now
+Latest single 'Give It Back' available now

 "elegant, sophisticated, daring, and brilliantly creative, but more than anything, from the heart."